Treadmill Preventive Maintenance

 Your treadmill, just like your car is a mechanical device with bearings, motors, and belts.
 Just like your car, your treadmill needs regular maintenance to keep running properly and to prevent a much larger repair bill or replacement down the road.

 Dirt and the lack of proper lubrication between the belt and deck cause friction.
 This friction not only shortens the life of the belt and deck, it also puts a strain on the roller bearings, the drive motor and the motor control board.
-That and improper treadmill running belt adjustment are the primary causes of premature failure of the five most replaced items on a treadmill which accounts for the majority of treadmill service calls.
+That and improper treadmill treadbelt adjustment are the primary causes of premature failure of the five most replaced items on a treadmill which accounts for the majority of treadmill service calls.

-The six most replaced items are the treadmill running belt, or walking belt ($100-$200 range).
-The treadmill running deck ($200 range).
+The six most replaced items are the treadbelt ($100-$200 range).
+The deck ($150-$300 range).
 The motor controller or motor control board ($200-$300 range).
-The treadmill drive motor ($200-$600 range) and the treadmill rollers ($100-$250 range each).
-All of these items are greatly affected by improper cleaning, lubrication, and adjustment of the treadmill walking belt.
+The treadmill drive motor ($150-$650 range) and the treadmill rollers ($100-$250 range each).
+All of these items are greatly affected by improper cleaning, lubrication, and adjustment of the treadbelt.

 You can refer to your treadmill owners manual for proper cleaning, lubrication and adjustment procedures, frequency and proper lubricant.
 You can also have your local treadmill service schedule regular maintenance for you.